OSGeoLabBp/tutorials/english/data_processing/3dtr.rst

     121.269   141.009    91.106

 The trick in the solution is to move the origin of the reference systems to the weight points to eliminate translation.
-Then the rotational matrix During the solution first the weight point of GCPs are generated in both reference systems and points are translated.
+Then the elements of the rotational matrix are unknowns.

+During the solution first the weight point of GCPs are generated in both reference systems and the points are translated.
 Then the rotational parameters are calculated by SVD.
 Finally the translations are calculated by the weight points and the known rotational matrix..